Astraeus-I/Astraeus-I.github.io/docs/user_guide/fundamentals.md

 # 🧱 Fundamentals of Astraeus-I
-The Astraeus-I board is built to be modular in hardware and software.
-It includes a micromod which is a small micropressor board that can be switched out to the microcontroller of your choice.
-The board also includes a variety of sensors and peripherals that can be used for a variety of applications designed for avionic systems.
-The onboard devices include:
+The Astraeus-I board is ingeniously crafted for high modularity in both hardware and software, making it an ideal choice for avionic system applications.
+Its standout feature is the micromod - a compact and interchangeable microprocessor board that allows you to customize the microcontroller according to your project requirements.
+The board comes equipped with a variety of sensors and peripherals, enhancing its utility and versatility.
+These include:

-- 9 DOF IMU (ICM-20948)
+- A sophisticated 9 Degrees of Freedom IMU (ICM-20948)
-- Barometer (MPL3115A2)
+- A highly accurate Barometer (MPL3115A2)
-- GPS (Neo-m9n)
+- A dependable GPS module (Neo-m9n)
-- SD Card
+- An SD Card slot for convenient data storage

-The boards software comprises of device drivers for each of the onboard devices, a telemetry recorder, and a board application package.
-The device drivers are used to interface with the onboard devices and are used by the telemetry recorder and board application package.
-The telemetry recorder is a tool used to record data from the onboard devices and either store it in the sd card or transmit the data if the board has a radio module installed.
-The board application package is used to run a custom application on the board.
-The application can be used to control the onboard devices and perform custom actions which you can use to build your own application.
+In terms of software, the Astraeus-I boasts a comprehensive suite, including specific device drivers for each onboard component.
+These drivers are integral to the functionality of the telemetry recorder and the board application package.
+The telemetry recorder is adept at capturing data from the onboard devices, offering the flexibility to store this data on the SD card or, if equipped, to transmit it via a radio module.
+While the board doesn't come with an Xbee radio module, it's designed to accommodate one should you choose to enhance its capabilities - a possibility you can explore further in the order form.
+The board application package is another significant feature, enabling the running of custom applications on the board.
+This allows for precise control over the onboard devices and the execution of customized actions, providing a robust platform for developing tailored applications.